TheBormann/Summaries/Web scraping/Scrapy.md

 https://scrapyd.readthedocs.io/en/latest/api.html

 ## Good to know
-* When website blocks scraping, you can change the USER-AGENT in the settings like this and often it helps
+* When website blocks scraping, you can change the USER-AGENT in the settings like this
     ```
     USER_AGENT = 'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/60.0.3112.101 Safari/537.36'
     ```